 Lido Key is one of the most popular Sarasota beaches thanks to its crystal-clear calm waters.
 It’s also family-friendly, with lifeguards on duty.

 Stroll along Lido Key’s handicap-friendly pier or grab a picnic table to enjoy some shade.
 Lido Key Beach will have you covered for the whole day and inspire you to return again and again.

 Looking for a mix of adventure and relaxation?
 Carve out time for Venice Beach.
 With its easy beach access and beach wheelchairs, crowds flock here to enjoy the blue waters.
 Venice Beach is also a popular spot to see bottlenose dolphins without the crowds of Siesta Beach.

 Don’t forget to grab a basket to collect your prehistoric fossilized shark teeth.
 You can easily get lost in the sands of Venice Beach searching for these gems.

-If you’re feeling adventurous, grab your snorkel and swim out to the reef.
+If you’re feeling adventurous on your Venice sightseeing adventure, grab your snorkel and swim out to the reef.
 It’s located about a quarter of a mile offshore.
 At the reef, you’ll discover even more shark teeth along with stunning marine life.